myantosca/ghs-coco/README.md

 at critical points in the code to ensure that vertices are in expected states when sending and receiving certain types of messages.
 There is a significant overhead incurred by using this feature, but it was invaluable in tracing down various logic flaws during the course of development.

+Graphs of the GHS experiments and other details not covered in this README are available in the report `cosc6326-final-michael-yantosca.pdf`.
+Appendix A of the report contains graphs making direct comparison of the empirical complexity between the BFS and GHS connected components algorithms.

 Known Issues
 ------------